sighupio/add-on-registry/katalog/harbor/MAINTENANCE-inter-nos.md

 The generated secret seems to be used as a volume in the same spot where upstream configures an Ingress-related TLS certificate, but that is unlikely to work in the add-on configuration.
 We might want to test wether this PKI is actually used, possibly by testing that the whole deployment keeps working even if the PKI-related secrets get deleted.

+3. We opened an issue upstream about Redis Sentinel connectivity: https://github.com/goharbor/harbor/issues/22538